 Should You Get a CA MMIC?

-If you live with a qualifying condition and think medical marijuana could relieve your symptoms, there’s no reason not to get a California Medical Cannabis Card.
+If you live with a qualifying condition and think MMJ could relieve your symptoms, there’s no reason not to get a California Medical Cannabis Card.
 With a slew of benefits to help patients get the medicine they need, a medical card could be the first step towards taking control of your life.

 Once you get your card, let us know when you stop by our Venice Beach dispensary!